twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.282 - what is really happening
 p.284-285 - miller's psychological lens
 p.
-287 - naomi and the rest abononed holden and miller, she did say she would do it and holden agreed to it
+287 - naomi and the rest abononed holden and miller, she did say she would do it and holden agreed to it p.289 - holden does not want to die *even though i think he likes to be the sacrifice character*. also oppression by "cops"